 How To Apply For Curricular Practical Training

-- Once the Career Development Center has approved your CPT application, the Career Development Center will scan and submit your application to OIS.
+- At this point your application will be forwarded to the Career Development Center for review and approval.
+Once they have approved your CPT application, the Career Development Center will forward your application to OIS.
 You will receive an automated email from OIS when this occurs.

-If you accept an offer, notify the Co-op office and withdraw from the on-campus recruiting process immediately.
-And, let employers that are actively considering you for a job know that you are now out of the running.
-It is also good practice (and recommended by OIS) to speak with your academic advisor or Director of Graduate Programs (DGP) if you are faced with a dilemma about accepting a job offer.
+If you accept an offer, notify the Co-op office and withdraw from any recruiting processes immediately.
+Let employers that are actively considering you for a job know that you are withdrawing.
+It is also good practice to speak with your academic advisor or DGP if you are faced with a dilemma about accepting a job offer.
 Your academic advisor or DGP can help you make the best decision and advise you about professional expectations.
 For more information regarding students’ responsibilities when accepting job offers please visit the NACE – the National Association for Colleges and Employers or contact the Career Development Center.